 The District of Columbia Department of Housing and Community Development (DHCD) is the Formula Grantee for the Housing Opportunity for Persons with AIDS (HOPWA) grant for the Washington, DC Eligible Metropolitan Statistical Area (EMSA).
-The mission of DHCD is to create and preserve opportunities for affordable housing and economic development and to revitalize underserved communities in the District of Columbia.
-HOPWA is administered by the HIV/AIDS, Hepatitis, STD & TB Administration (HAHSTA) of the Washington DC Department of Health.
+HOPWA is administered by the HIV/AIDS, Hepatitis, STD and TB Administration (HAHSTA) of the District of Columbia Department of Health.
 The mission of HAHSTA is to prevent HIV/AIDS, STDs, Tuberculosis and Hepatitis, reduce transmission of the diseases and provide care and treatment to persons with the diseases.
 The goals of the HOPWA program are to reduce homelessness, minimize the risk of homelessness, increase housing stability and promote the general health and well-being of residents with HIV and their families.

 The EMSA for the Washington DC Regional Metropolitan area includes the District of Columbia; portions of northern and northwest Virginia; three counties in suburban Maryland; and Jefferson County, West Virginia.
 The EMSA represents a subset of the CARE Act Part A eligible metropolitan area, also administered by HAHSTA.
-This puts HAHSTA in the unique position of administering housing programs across four states each operating within unique local housing and medical continuums of care.
+This puts HAHSTA in the unique position of administering housing programs across four states each operating within distinct local housing and medical continuums of care.